-If you have a few trees, you may be able to mulch them back into your lawn to provide some carbon to your turf, but if your property is like mine (I’m looking at you, Norwegian Maple), you have to bag them.
+If you have a few trees, you may be able to mulch them back into your lawn to provide some carbon to your turf, but if your property is like mine (I’m looking at you, Norway Maple), you have to bag them.

 So let’s get into it.
 What is the best way to bag leaves?

 Why You Should Remove Leaves From Your Lawn

 First thing’s first.
 Why is it so important to remove leaves from your lawn?

 The answer is pretty simple.
 Left on your grass all winter, that thick blanket of leaves can smother your lawn.
 It can also interfere with the growth of cool-season grasses.

 In this article, we’ll talk about the best ways that you can bag leaves and keep your sanity.
 Yes, it is possible!

 If you’ve spent a brisk fall weekend in your yard only to cry out at the heavens: “There has to be a better way!”
 I’m here to tell you there is.
 In fact, there are a few of them.